 OPT, CPT, and Academic training allow a student to engage in activities (that may or may not involve payment) that are educational in nature and involve a trainer/supervisor in the role of employer*.
 An employer is someone with the authority to: hire/fire the student trainee; to set an appropriate wage (if applicable); and to assign, monitor, and evaluate the activities being performed by the student trainee.

-*Regulations specifically allow a student to employ themself during OPT.
+*Regulations specifically allow a student to employ themselves during OPT.

 Planning vs. Operating a Business

-Employment can be seen as provide a goods or services in exchange for some kind of compensation (monetary or otherwise).
+Employment can be seen as providing goods or services in exchange for some kind of compensation (monetary or otherwise).

-Some planning activities that are generally not considered to be employment (and therefore permissible without specific authorization) are: conducting market research; scoping out and even purchasing physical space for your business; registering a business under your name; securing any necessary business licensing.
+Some planning activities that are generally not considered to be employment (and therefore permissible without specific authorization) are: conducting market research; scoping out and even purchasing physical space for your business; registering a business under your name; securing any necessary business licensing; preliminary meetings with potential clients/customers and/or employees/contractors.

-While inside the U.S., you are neither permitted to develop products and services, nor permitted to work for a business that is registered online or outside the U.S. (including a family business) unless you have specific authorization.
+While inside the U.S. in F or J status, you are neither permitted to develop products and services, nor permitted to work for a business that is registered online or outside the U.S. (including a family business) unless you qualify for, and have been granted specific authorization (practical or academic training, as described above).

 Blank Center Summer Venture Program & Butler Venture Accelerator